warmcat/libwebsockets/README.md

 or to take advantage of ws-over-h2.
 When built with http/2 support, it automatically falls back to http/1 and traditional ws upgrade if that's all the client can handle.

-Currently only Chrome Canary v67 supports this ws-over-h2 encapsulation but the other browsers will catch up soon.
+Currently only Chrome Canary v67 supports this ws-over-h2 encapsulation (chrome must be started with `--enable-websocket-over-http2` switch to enable it currently) but the other browsers will catch up soon.

 ## New "minimal examples"

 https://github.com/warmcat/libwebsockets/tree/master/minimal-examples

 These are like the test apps, but focus on doing one thing, the best way, with the minimum amount of code.
 For example the minimal-http-server serves the cwd on http/1 or http/2 in 50 LOC.
+Same thing with tls is just three more lines.

-They also build standalone, so it's easier to copy them directly to start your own project; they are CC0 licensed (public domain) to facilitate that.
+They build standalone, so it's easier to copy them directly to start your own project; they are CC0 licensed (public domain) to facilitate that.

 ## Windows binary builds